jmz527/presentations/prototypical/README.md

 Terms:
+Object Oriented Programming - Programming model organized around objects rather than "actions" and data rather than logic.
+Primarily used to encaspulating state.
+Encapsulation - Every Object responsible for specific tasks

+Abstraction - A general concept formed by extracting common features from specific examples Generalization - An abstraction of a more specific abstraction.

 Inheritance
-Polymorphism - objects can share the same interface—how they are accessed and used—while their underlying implementation of the interface may differ
+Polymorphism - objects can share the same interface — how they are accessed and used — while their underlying implementation of the interface may differ
-Encapsulation - Every Object responsible for specific tasks Object Oriented Programming - encaspulating state Delegation
+Delegation
 Concatenation
 Aggregation

-Abstraction - A general concept formed by extracting common features from specific examples Generalization - An abstraction of a more specific abstraction.